-Figure 19 HDInsight KMeans Clustering compared with Twister4Azure and Hadoop
+Figure 19.
+HDInsight KMeans Clustering compared with Twister4Azure and Hadoop

 HDInsight offers hosted Hadoop as a service on the Windows Azure cloud.
-Figure 19 presents the KMeansClustering performance on the HDInsight service using Windows Azure large instances.
-We executed the same Hadoop MapReduce based KMeansClustering implementation used in section 7.2.3 on HDInsight.
+Figure 19 presents the K-means Clustering performance on the HDInsight service using Windows Azure large instances.
+We executed the same Hadoop MapReduce-based K-means Clustering implementation used in section 7.2.3 on HDInsight.
 HDInsight currently limits the number of cores to 170, which doesn’t allow us to perform the 256 core test on it.

-Input data for the HDInsight computation were stored in Azure Blob Storage and were accessed through ASV (Azure storage vault), which provides a HDFS file system interface for the Azure blob storage.
-Input data for the Twister4Azure computation were also stored in Azure blob storage and were cached in memory using the Twister4Azure caching feature.
+Input data for the HDInsight computation was stored in Azure Blob Storage and accessed through ASV (Azure storage vault), which provides a HDFS file system interface for the Azure blob storage.
+Input data for the Twister4Azure computation was also stored in Azure blob storage and cached in memory using the Twister4Azure caching feature.

-The darker areas of the bars represent the approximated compute only time for the computation based on the average map task compute only time.
-Rest of the area in each bars represent the overheads, which would be the time taken for task scheduling, data loading, shuffle, sort, reduce, merge and broadcast.
-The overheads are particularly high for HDInsight due to the data download from the Azure Blob storage for each iteration.
-The variation of the time to download data from the Azure Blob storage adds significant variation to the map task execution times affecting the whole iteration execution time.
+The darker areas of the bars represent the approximated compute-only time for the computation based on the average map task compute-only time.
+The rest of the area in each bar represents the overheads, which would be the time taken for task scheduling, data loading, shuffle, sort, reduce, merge and broadcast.
+The overheads are particularly high for HDInsight due to the data download from the Azure Blob storage on each iteration.
+The variation of the time to download data from the Azure Blob storage adds significant variation to the map task execution times, affecting the whole iteration execution time.

-Twister4Azure computation is significantly faster than HDInsight due to the data caching and other improvements such as hybrid TCP based data shuffling, cache aware scheduling etc. , even though the compute only time (darker areas) is much higher in Twister4Azure (C# vs Java) than in HDInsight.
+Twister4Azure computation is significantly faster than HDInsight due to the data caching and other improvements, such as hybrid TCP-based data shuffling, cache aware scheduling, etc. , even though the compute only time (darker areas) is much higher in Twister4Azure (C# vs Java) than in HDInsight.

 Background & Related Works